- Home

 2020 -2024 5-Year Consolidated Plan and 2020-2021 Annual Action Plan

-The comment period ended on July 9, 2020 with a few comments regarding keeping in mind the Parks Master Plan and open spaces as well as housing for seniors.
-The City Council held their final public hearing on the Plans on August 5, 2020 at 6:00 pm at City Hall and adopted the new 5-Year 2020-2024 Consolidated Plan and 2020-2021 Year 1 Annual Action Plan.
-The Plans were submitted to HUD for their review approved by HUD on December 29, 2020.
+The comment period ended on July 9, 2020, with a few comments regarding keeping in mind the Parks Master Plan and open spaces as well as housing for seniors.
+The City Council held its final public hearing on the Plans on August 5, 2020, at 6:00 pm at City Hall and adopted the new 5-Year 2020-2024 Consolidated Plan and 2020-2021 Year 1 Annual Action Plan.
+The Plans were submitted to HUD for their review and approved by HUD on December 29, 2020.
 With HUD's approval, the City can begin the new program year for 2020-2021.
 The adopted Plans are listed below.

 Adopted 2020-2024 5-Year Consolidated Plan and 2020-2021 Year 1 Action Plan